ethanjli/ethanj.li/src/posts/2021/01/unyielding-foundations.md

 * Identify requirements which aren't clear enough that you can design features for them yet.
 Look for ways modularity and abstraction can let you delay your design work on them until the requirements become clearer.
 * Identify problem areas or failures you've found in your previous design, and map out how different designs might have different implications for your system.
 * Using what you've learned from your earlier prototypes or system designs, plan out how you will break down your system into different modules and how you will keep their interfaces and interactions as simple as possible for other people to understand and maintain.
-* Document your current assumptions and how they inform your design, so that as your understanding evolves you can more easily understand how your design needs to evolve.
+* Document your current assumptions and how they inform your design, so that as your understanding evolves you can refer back to them to more easily understand how your design needs to evolve.

 ## Acknowledgements

+Thanks to Saltzer & Kaashoek's textbook [Principles of Computer System Design: An Introduction](https://dl.acm.org/doi/book/10.5555/1594884) for the concepts discussed in this post, as well as other principles and insights which have deeply influenced how I think about systems.